mucommander/mucommander/readme.txt

 - Added a 'New window' item to the system tray menu.
 - Improved support for NRG images ; audio tracks can now be dumped as WAV files.
   Contributed by Xavier Martin.
+- Improved the toolbar's behavior when the window is too small for all buttons to be displayed (ticket #165).
+Contributed by Leo Welsch.

 Localization:
 -